William Warder Cadbury: Professor and Doctor

-Cadbury started his work in Canton as a teacher in the University Medical School (part of Canton Christian College) and as a physician (an internist specifically) in the Canton Hospital.
+Cadbury started his work in Canton as a teacher at the University Medical School (part of Canton Christian College) and as a physician (an internist specifically) at Canton Hospital.
 He was welcomed by the Chinese, as they viewed Canton Christians like Cadbury as people who came to help, not disturb.

 When he first arrived, he was one of the three American teachers at the school.
 Since "Cadbury" was difficult to translate, his students called him a name that together meant "belief, elegance, and selfless" (3 characters: 嘉惠霖 Jiā Huìlín).
 Having studied Chinese, he was able to communicate with students, patients, and colleagues in Chinese.
 Historical records today have pictures of him and his students in 1911.

 In the same 1911 letter to the editor (mentioned in the above section), he shared the progress the school has made and plans for growth.
-At the time. he and three other physicians were in charge of the medical school.
+At the time, he and three other physicians were in charge of the medical school.
 He and his colleagues were teaching classes on anatomy, physics, ophthalmology, histology, and more.
 In 1912, while teaching, Cadbury met Sun Yat-sen. Sun Yat-sen had previously studied medicine at Canton Hospital under John G. Kerr, and like the other foreign teachers at Canton Christian College, Cadbury supported Sun Yat-sen's ideology and political views.
-By 1913, Cadbury had seen his students gain so much knowledge and experience at the school, and he proudly claimed that they were "well educated young men of fine Christian character" ready to "do their share in the upbuilding of the great Chinese nation."
-The same year, he also became a teacher at the Gongyi Medical School (廣東公醫醫學專門學校), which had reached out to the Canton government for help.
+By 1913, Cadbury had seen his students gain so much knowledge and experience at the school, and he proudly claimed that they were "well-educated young men of fine Christian character" ready to "do their share in the upbuilding of the great Chinese nation."
+The same year, he also became a teacher at Gongyi Medical School (廣東公醫醫學專門學校), which had reached out to the Canton government for help.

 Cadbury was also one of the few doctors known to rehabilitate both the mind and the body of his patients.
 Genuinely concerned for the wellbeing of his patients, he was known to check on them and wear his stethoscope at all times.
 Those around him observed that he was a very knowledgeable, highly skilled, and effective doctor.
 Over the years, he became the most well-known internist in Canton.
 He tried to emulate William Osler, who was a famous internist in the 1800s.
-In 1913, he was named the principal doctor for the Canton Hospital.
+In 1913, he was named the principal doctor for Canton Hospital.
 Then, in 1914, he joined the specialized medical staff of Canton Hospital.

 He had come to Canton with hope and a vision to greatly improve the hospital.
 The conditions of the hospital, medical supplies, and health environment weren't nearly as developed as those in the USA.
 In 1913, he and three other doctors donated money to the Canton Medical Missionary Society to further improve the hospital.
-Thus, in addition to being involved in the hospital's internal medicine department, he helped establish a lab for pathology research and run a rehabilitation center in the college.
+Thus, in addition to being involved in the hospital's internal medicine department, he helped establish a lab for pathology research and ran a rehabilitation center in the college.
 As he expanded his endeavors and philanthropic work, he continued serving as a physician and researcher at Canton Hospital.